IsabellaSegarra/biodiversity-intactness/README.md

-# biodiversity-intactness
+# Biodiversity Change in Phoenix, AZ

 Author: *Isabella Segarra*

 ## About
-This repository's purpose is for investigating urbanization's inpact on biodiversity in Pheonix, AZ.
+This repository's purpose is for investigating urbanization's impact on biodiversity in the Pheonix subdivision of Arizona.
+This analysis is part of **EDS 220: Working with Environmental Datasets** at the Bren School of Environmental Science and Management.

 This repository includes the following structure: